dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 From a users' perpective Milkomeda Liquid Staking is very simple: mADA is staked into the liquid staking smart contract in return for stMADA and ADA rewards will accrue to its holder inside the Liquid Staking smart contract.

-Stake your mADA using Milkomeda Liquid Staking today on the following [link](https://liquidstaking.milkomeda.com/)